Domino’s and Tanda: Building the Workforces of the Future

 “Domino’s is an agile and forward-thinking company who are leading the way in terms of innovation, whether this is through their drone delivery services or re-imagining their labour supply chain management.”

-The partnership between Tanda and Domino’s will see a roll out of the software to over 700 Domino’s stores across Australia and New Zealand.
+The partnership between the two companies will see a roll out of Tanda’s software to over 700 stores across Australia and New Zealand.

 Domino’s Australia and New Zealand CEO Nick Knight said the Company was looking forward to making franchisee’s lives easier with the efficient time and attendance program.